 If the trustee is a Pty Ltd company control of the trust assets lies in the shares.
 The will maker can gift his shares to anyone and therefore effectively pass on control of the trust assets in his will.

 In both situations the will maker only has the right to control the trust (and therefore the trust assets).
 It is vital to ensure that control of family discretionary trusts is appropriately passed on to the will maker’s beneficiaries.

+Our will and family lawyers are here to provide you the legal guidance you need.
 For further information please contact Emma on 8362 6400 or email Emma Marinucci.
 Join our mailing list to receive updates and advice on current issues.